How do I set up an AirBnB listing?

 11. Reply to Guest Messages Quickly

 Response time really matters.
-Short-term rentals require quick responses because they affect your visibility.
+AirBnB requires quick responses because they affect your visibility.
 Please respond within an hour, or ideally within minutes, whenever possible, especially to new booking requests.

-You can use the Short Term Rental app on your phone and turn on notifications so you don’t miss a message.
+You can use the AirBnB app on your phone and turn on notifications so you don’t miss a message.
 Even a brief reply, such as “Thanks for your booking.
 Let me know if you have any questions,” helps build trust and sets the tone.

 Once your listing is live, the job isn’t over.
 You’ll get feedback from guests that can help you improve the experience.
 If a few people mention the same issue, like tricky parking or noisy neighbours, add a note to the description.